very-cool-name/blog-from-scratch/part_i.md

 ### get<T>

 Let's first talk about what we need to implement.
-The documentation has 4 overloads of `get<T>` function:
+The standard has 4 overloads of `get<T>` function.

 ```cpp
 template<typename T, typename...
 Args>